cloudxlab/ml/projects/deploy_mnist/README.md

 ## Start the flask server for predictions

-The server runs on port 4041.
+For the API code, see the file `predictions.py` under `flask_app` directory.
+Run the server on port 4041.
 If the port is already in use then use any of the port in the range of 4040 to 4060 as on CloudxLab only these ports are open for public access.

 ```
 cd flask_app